Villa Margarita St Croix USVI

 Sargassum seaweed is predicted to return to St. Croix & St. Thomas in April 2024 and will likely last until September.
 It’s impossible to predict at this stage if it will be a serious problem or minor nuisance.
 As stated above, there are always plenty of sargassum-free beaches in St. Croix to visit so don’t let it affect your vacation planning.
 Remember, many other locations get hit a lot worse!

-Click on the live beach cams to find sargassum-free beaches in St. Thomas USVI.
+Click on the live beach cams to find the current St Thomas sargassum 2024 updates.

 Sapphire Beach St Thomas – sargassum level